-The second-largest city in the Yucatán State, Valladolid (vay-ah-do-lid), is a picturesque provincial town that's been growing popular among travelers en route to or from Chichén Itzá (or Río Lagartos, to the north).
+The second-largest city in Yucatán State, picturesque Valladolid (pronounced vye-ah-do-leed) is seeing a big boom in popularity among travelers en route to or from Chichén Itzá.
+(It’s a far closer base for exploring the ruins than either Mérida or Cancún.)
 Francisco de Montejo founded Valladolid in 1543 on the site of the Mayan town of Sisal.
-The city suffered during the War of the Castes—when the Maya in
+The city suffered during the Caste War of the Yucatán—when the Maya in

 revolt killed nearly all Spanish residents—and again during the Mexican Revolution.